The Arts Society Rutland

 Under the Open Sky: Newlyn, Falmouth and Lamorna Artists 1880 - 1940

-start of the Second World War that was created in and around the remote villages of
+the Second World War that was created in and around the remote villages of Newlyn and

-both at home and abroad in the 1880s and 90s with his depictions of village life and
+home and abroad in the 1880s and 90s with his depictions of village life and his

-his fascination with capturing low light levels.
-It also surveys the maritime art of
+fascination with capturing low light levels.
+It also surveys the maritime art of Henry Scott

-Henry Scott Tuke and Charles Napier Hemy who were based in Falmouth, 28 miles
+Tuke and Charles Napier Hemy who were based in Falmouth, 28 miles east of Newlyn.

-and the colourful Pre-Raphaelite inspired creations of Elizabeth Adela Forbes, Henry
+colourful Pre-Raphaelite inspired creations of Elizabeth Adela Forbes, Henry Meynell

-Newlyn by Stanhope and his wife Elizabeth, is shown in the work of some of their
+by Stanhope and his wife Elizabeth, is shown in the work of some of their students such as